What We Provide

 The National Aspergillosis Centre is an NHS highly specialised commissioned service that specialises in the diagnosis and management of chronic aspergillosis, a serious infection affecting mostly the lungs caused by pathogen species of the fungus Aspergillus – mostly A. fumigatus but also several other species.
 NAC accepts referrals and requests for advice and guidance from all over the UK.

-We run a Facebook support group and weekly Zoom meetings which provide a great opportunity to chat with other patients, carers and NAC staff.
+We run a Facebook support group and weekly Microsoft Teams meetings which provide a great opportunity to chat with other patients, carers and NAC staff.

 This website can be used to check whether any prescription drugs you may be taking will interact with your antifungal medication.

-The blog area has posts on a variety of topics including information on living with aspergillosis, lifestyle & coping skills and research news.
+This section has over 500 posts on a variety of topics suggested by patients, including help with living with aspergillosis, lifestyle & coping skills and research news.

 What is Aspergillosis?